michal-flaska/ue5_tutorial/NOTES.md

 - That dots are called 'pins'.
 Atleast hey call them 'pins'
 - That 'little white shit' is called an execution pin.
+- If you double click on node, it will create a separate pin.
+It is called 'reroute node'

 - Get Actor Location is a function, but it does not have execution pin.
 Then it is called a 'pure function'